hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 ## Scan blockchain based on predicates

 Now that your bitcoind and Chainhook configurations are done, you can scan your blocks by defining your [predicates](../overview.md#if-this-predicate-design).
 This section helps you with an example JSON file to scan a range of blocks in the blockchain and render the results.
-To understand the supported predicates for Bitcoin, refer to [how to use chainhook with bitcoin](how-to-use-chainhook-with-bitcoin.md).
+To understand the supported predicates for Bitcoin, refer to [how to use chainhooks with bitcoin](how-to-use-chainhooks-with-bitcoin.md).

 The following are the two examples to walk you through `file_append` and `http_post` `then-that` predicate designs.